Y

 Color-coded zones

-The beta arena is split into four color zones — blue, orange, red, white — each with a distinct role in competitive play.
+The beta arena splits into four color zones (blue, orange, red, white), each with a distinct role in competitive play.
 Call-outs become intuitive; team coordination gets faster.

 Red zone White zone